Private Rental Assistance (PRA) Non-Disclosure Policy

 - Private rental assistance fraud has occurred.

-Private rental assistance non-disclosure occurs where a client has failed to advise FACS or a SHMT CHP of any change to their household circumstances but has not done so deliberately.
+Private rental assistance non-disclosure occurs when a client has failed to advise DCJ or a SHMT CHP of a change to their household circumstances but has not done so deliberately.

-- A client is aware of their obligation to advise FACS or a SHMT CHP of any change to their household circumstances, and
+- A client is aware of their obligation to advise DCJ or a SHMT CHP of any change to their household circumstances, and

 - A client deliberately does not advise of the change.
 This can occur either by deliberate omission, or through a false, incomplete or misleading statement.

-Where FACS investigates an allegation of private rental assistance non-disclosure, it will apply the principles of procedural fairness.
+Where DCJ investigates an allegation of private rental assistance non-disclosure, it will apply the principles of procedural fairness.
 This means that a client will:

 - Have the right to an impartial hearing, and